-[Comment to 11.1: Participants or other PersonsArticle 12.1: Individuals may also have additional rights under applicable privacy and data protection laws, and Anti-Doping Organizations shall follow the process set out herein when responding to requests in respect of such additional rights, as applicable.
-Principal responsibility for receiving and responding to requests from Participants or other Personsindividuals shall rest with the Anti-Doping Organization(s) that has the then-primary relationship with the relevant Participant/Person_individual.
+[Comment to Article 12.1: Individuals may also have additional rights under applicable privacy and data protection laws, and Anti-Doping Organizations shall follow the process set out herein when responding to requests in respect of such additional rights, as applicable.
+Principal responsibility for receiving and responding to requests from individuals shall rest with the Anti-Doping Organization(s) that has the then-primary relationship with the relevant individual.
 To the extent it receives any such requests, WADA will respond in coordination with the relevant Anti-Doping Organization.
-Save in exceptional circumstances, (which may include situations where the amount of Personal Information at issue is significant and involves a disproportionate effort to assemble), an Anti-Doping Organization ordinarily is expected to respond no later than fourone (41) weeksmonth from the date a properly formulated request is received.
-Anti-Doping Organizations shall be entitled to request additional information and clarifications from Participants or Personsindividuals in order to be able to respond to their request, including, where appropriate, additional information to confirm the identity of the Participant or Person_individual making the request.]
+Save in exceptional circumstances, (which may include situations where the amount of Personal Information at issue is significant and involves a disproportionate effort to assemble), an Anti-Doping Organization and clarifications from individuals in order to be able to respond to their request, including, where appropriate, additional information to confirm the identity of the individual making the request.]